-Challenges to accommodate renewables increases as the share of variable renewable energy grows.
-To address this, power sector transformation should be approached in a multi-dimensional way, as these challenges and related measures are dependent on characteristics including: country-size; temperature and seasonal patterns; existing generation fleet; storage assets; transmission grid; renewables-load mismatch; neighbour-country profiles; market design; regulatory framework and many other aspects.
+The challenges of accommodating renewables increases as the share of variable renewable energy grows.
+Power sector transformation should be approached in a multi-dimensional way, as these challenges and related measures are dependent on a broad range of factors.
+These include: country-size; temperature and seasonal patterns; existing generation fleets; storage assets; transmission grids; renewables-load mismatches; neighbouring country profiles; market design; regulatory frameworks and many other aspects.

-The IRENA Knowledge Framework for the power sector transformation helps countries identify the next steps towards power system decarbonisation by diagnosing areas that might require further attention to move forward with renewables.
-By observing front-runner countries’ learning-by-doing pathways, the Power Sector Transformation Knowledge Framework gathers useful information, benchmark experiences, and successful measures, that can be shared with other countries that have similar enabling conditions in place.
+The IRENA Knowledge Framework for the power sector transformation helps countries identify the next steps towards power system decarbonisation by diagnosing areas that may require further attention to move forward with renewables.
+By observing front-runner countries’ “learning-by-doing” pathways, the Power Sector Transformation Knowledge Framework gathers useful information, benchmark experiences and successful measures that can be shared with other countries with similar enabling conditions in place.

 As part of this approach, IRENA has developed more than twenty indicators in the following macro-sectors: flexibility; transmission; demand response and storage; interconnectors; operation; and markets.
 From these indicators, IRENA can correlate measures to the specific country and time when the measure was applied, serving as a first-hand assessment of the challenges and solutions to increasing shares of solar and wind energy.
 A set of dashboards on countries’ profiles and measures can be accessed below.